Moving Out (video game): Development

 The idea came from developer Jan Rigerl helping a friend move.
 Rigerl noted he became fascinated with the process and the strategies involved in such things as "moving a couch around a hallway choke point or fitting multiple things into the elevator" and also noting that the concept would appeal to people because of the general poor reception most moving companies have.
 He started to develop such a game but as it grew in size he decided to team up with Ashley Ringrose, CEO of SMG Games.
 Ringrose had previously collaborated with Rigerl and had been trying unsuccessfully to get him join the studio.
 SMG's previous game Death Squared helped inform the game development, as they wanted to avoid the mistakes made with that game with Ringrose stating that the lessons were "Focus on a strong, vibrant and visual identity.
 Have a name that's fun and doesn't mention Death!
 And have strong characters people can identify with."

 Upon the game's announcement comparisons began being made to Overcooked, a similar multiplayer game released a few years earlier.
 Ringrose has noted that prior to Moving Outs prototype being made he never played Overcooked and while embracing the comparison as a "shorthand reference", he also noted the various differences including Moving Out having a more focused single player experience.

-A sequel, titled Moving Out 2, is scheduled to release in 2023 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+A sequel, titled Moving Out 2, was released on August 15, 2023 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.

+Reception

-ReceptionMoving Out has received generally positive reviews, with most reviewers commending its multiplayer game play.
+Moving Out has received generally positive reviews, with most reviewers commending its multiplayer game play.
 Comparisons to Overcooked were common.